kraftcoding/Hexagonal-Arch-Web-API-.NET-6.0/README.md

-# .NET Core with Hexagonal Architecture
+# .NET 6 Web API with Hexagonal Architecture
 .NET 6 Core applications (console and webapi) example, with hexagonal architecture (ports and adapters).
 It includes unit, integration and architectural tests too.

 ## About the solution